Bilot/AI-JACK-opensource-R/CONTRIBUTING.md

 ## Rewards

 Contributions are rewarded!
-If you provide a valuable enhancement, bug fixes, or suggest new features to AI-JACK, we'll send you AI-JACK stickers with some small gift :)
+If you provide a valuable enhancement, bug fixes, or suggest new useful features to AI-JACK, we'll send you AI-JACK stickers with a small gift :)

 Thank you for your interest!
 In case of any questions, submit a new issue or contact ai.jack@bilot.fi.